4dn-dcic/tibanna_ff/docs/execution_json.rst

       }
     }

+- The ``description`` field is an optional field for humans and they are ignored by Tibanna.
 - The ``app_name`` field contains the name of the workflow.
 - The ``output_bucket`` field specifies the bucket where all the output files go to.
 - The ``workflow_uuid`` field contains the uuid of the 4DN workflow metadata.